Why has The Deep joined Working Voices?

 The dramatic building was designed by world class architects Sir Terry Farrell and partners as part of the regeneration of Hull and it became an internationally recognised landmark, which featured on a Royal Mail stamp.

-Pictured: Louise Kirby, Ops and Personnel Manager, The Deep and Sam Barlow, Business and Local Engagement Manager at Hull CCG
+Pictured: Louise Kirby, Ops and Personnel Manager, The Deep and Sam Barlow, Engagement Manager (Business and Local Workforce) NHS Hull CCG